Skip to content

 Dispatch is generally carried out using the names of the keyword arguments.
 For example, segmentize will only accept a GEOS struct with only a max_distance keyword, and no other.

-It's generally a lot slower than the native Julia implementations, since it must convert to the LibGEOS implementation and back - so be warned!
+It's generally somewhat slower than the native Julia implementations, since it must convert to the LibGEOS implementation and back - so be warned!

 source